nathanhall762/HolbertonBlogPosts/Whathappenswhenyoutypeholbertonschool.cominyourbrowserandpressEnter.md

+Have you ever wondered what happens behind the scenes when you type a URL into your web browser and press Enter?
+This blog post will describe, in detail, each step that occurs when a person uses their web browser to go to a website.

+From requesting the IP address of the website from the Domain Name System (DNS), to sending an HTTP GET request to the web server, to receiving data packets and building the webpage, there are many steps involved in the process of accessing a website.
+This blog post will provide a comprehensive overview of each of these steps, explaining how they work and how they fit together to allow you to access your favorite websites.

 When a web client (i.e. a web browser) needs to access a website, the first step in the process is to request the IP address of the website from the Domain Name System (DNS).

 The DNS is a global network of servers that is responsible for mapping domain names (e.g. example.com) to their corresponding IP addresses (e.g. 192.0.2.1).
 This allows web clients to access websites using the familiar and easy-to-remember domain names, rather than having to remember the complex numerical IP addresses of each website.